 Separate voting booths clearly was a political strategy by the KMT to invalidate the referendum, and you should recognize it for what it was, especially since it worked.

-12. hongkong rubber pork chop said,
+11. hongkong rubber pork chop

 sun bin: